HiIAmTzeKean/Streamsight/README.md

 The documentation can be found [here](https://hiiamtzekean.github.io/Streamsight/) and [repository](https://github.com/suenalaba/streamsightv2) on Github.

-## Report and Citation
+## Citation

-The report for this project [Streamsight: a toolkit for offline evaluation of recommender systems](https://hdl.handle.net/10356/181114) can be found in the NTU repository.
+If you use this library in any part of your work, please cite the following papers:

 ```
 Ng, T. K. (2024).
 Streamsight: a toolkit for offline evaluation of recommender systems.
 Final Year Project (FYP), Nanyang Technological University, Singapore. https://hdl.handle.net/10356/181114